BridgesUNCC/lm_as_code/Implementation.md

 The animations are written by the end-user.
 They are written using an Animation library.
-That animation library will define components like Graphs, TTS, Arrays, or what not.
+That animation library will define components like Graphs, TTS, Arrays, or whatnot.
 When the animation code is run, it outputs a description of the animation encoded in a JSON format.

 That JSON description is given to the Renderer.
 It will parse the JSON